Sunday, March 31, 2013

 Representatives for the Westfield Galleria Mall in Roseville, Calif. formally apologized for a security guard who allegedly ejected a gay couple from the mall after they shared a kiss in public, according to Towleroad.
 Daniel Chesmore and boyfriend Jose Guzman say that, at most, they shared a kiss on the cheek, a hug, and held hands while at the Westfield Galleria last week.
 That's when a security guard told them they were violating mall rules regarding public displays of affection.

 At a kiss-in protest held outside the mall on Saturday, a gay employee delivered the company's formal apology.
-Approximately 250 LGBT couples attended the demonstration, reports the Roseville Patch
+Approximately 250 LGBT couples attended the demonstration, reports the Roseville Patch.

 "I'm here today to unequivocally state that everyone is welcome here at Westfield," said Keith Kaplan, Westfield's vice president of development.
 "And we sincerely apologize for any actions taken by any of us that made anyone feel otherwise.
 I am particularly proud to represent our company at this event.
 I live in Hollywood with my partner, Mike, of over 20 years."